 If found guilty of possession of cannabis, you could be facing up to five years in prison, an unlimited fine or both.
 If you’re under the age of 18, you will be arrested and given a formal warning.
 If you’re found guilty of supplying or growing cannabis, the penalties are much harsher.
 You could be facing an unlimited fine and/or up to 14 years in prison.

 If you’ve been accused of cannabis possession or production, it’s vital that you get professional legal advice.
 It might not seem like a big deal, but the Courts take cannabis-related crimes very seriously.

-Here at DPP Law, we have a specialist team of drug solicitors on hand to fight your corner and we can ensure that we’ll have a confidential discussion about your case.
+We have a specialist team of drug solicitors on hand to fight your corner and we can ensure that we’ll have a confidential discussion about your case.